raspberrypilearning/rock-band/en/step_1.md

 #### Hardware

-+ Computer capable of running Scratch 2.0
++ A computer capable of running Scratch 2.0

 #### Software